MathewHDYT/OneShare/_docs/notes/haskell/higher_order_functions.md

 ["ghi", "def", "abc"]
 ```

-Map can be applied to itself to proces nested lists.
+Map can be applied to itself to process nested lists.

 ```haskell
 map (map (+ 1))
 ```